-You, our employees, are personally responsible for ensuring you positively support the principles and values of this guidance, promote positive employee relations, challenge inappropriate behaviour and uphold the principles set out in the Employee Code of Conduct, the Equality and Diversity policy and other associated policies and guidance.
-You should consider your own development needs in relation to the guidance as part of the Helping People to Perform appraisal process.
+You, our employees, are personally responsible for ensuring you positively support the principles and values of this guidance, promote positive employee relations, challenge inappropriate behaviour, and uphold the principles set out in the Employee Code of Conduct, the Equality and Diversity policy and other associated policies and guidance.
+You should consider your own development needs in relation to the guidance as part of the appraisal process.